CamaroUa/webgme/README.md

 The [User Guide] for mdBook has been written in Markdown and is using mdBook to generate the online book-like website you can read.
-The documentation uses the latest version on GitHub and showcases the available features.
+The documentation uses the latest version on GitHub and showcases the available features..

 ## Installation